The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Requirements

 \subsection{Thermal}

-The rotor temperature is required to stay below 85~K to reduce thermal emission, requiring the thermal loading by the CHWP induced IR radiation incident on the PTC2 alumina filter to be subdominant to the total thermal loading on the PTC2 stage.\cite{SAT-MF1} The sensitivity loss due to mm-wave emission from CHWP is expected to be small when the rotor temperature is below 100~K.\cite{HillPB2bCHWP2020} The stator temperature is required to be well below the critical temperature of the superconducting bearing (Secs.~\ref{des-smb} and \ref{perf-sag}).
-The power dissipation on PTC1 stage is required to be subdominant to the total thermal loading on the PTC1 stage, and also care is taken to effectively heat sink the CHWP stator to the PTC1 stage to reduce temperature gradients generated by the loading from the CHWP system during operation, and to improve drive system efficiency by reducing the resistance of the motor drive coils.
-A lower temperature of the HWP optics reduces the fluctuation and non-uniformity of its emissivity and also helps to reduce the potential systematics in the observed polarization signal.
-The low power dissipation is an advantage not only for the cryogenic components, but also for the room-temperature components, especially for the experiments conducted at the altitude of 5,200 m, where convective air cooling is poor.
+The rotor temperature is required to stay below 85~K to reduce thermal emission, requiring the thermal loading by the CHWP induced IR radiation incident on the PTC2 alumina filter to be subdominant to the total thermal loading on the PTC2 stage.\cite{SAT-MF1} A lower temperature of the HWP optics reduces the fluctuation and non-uniformity of its emissivity and also helps to reduce the potential systematics in the observed polarization signal.

+The stator temperature is required to be below 70~K, which is well below the critical temperature of the superconducting bearing, 95~K (Secs.~\ref{des-smb} and \ref{perf-sag}).
+The power dissipation on the PTC1 stage is required to be subdominant to the total thermal loading on the PTC1 stage, and also care is taken to effectively heat sink the CHWP stator to the PTC1 stage to reduce temperature gradients generated by the loading from the CHWP system during operation, and to improve drive system efficiency by reducing the resistance of the motor drive coils.
+As such, we keep the thermal load on the PTC1 stage below $\sim 3$~W during operation.
+The low-power dissipation is an advantage not only for the cryogenic components, but also for the room-temperature components, especially for the experiments conducted at the altitude of 5,200 m, where convective air cooling is poor.